janekx21/bachelor-thesis/chapters/ba.typ

 @ironsExperienceExtensibleLanguage1970
 #cite(<langDeterministicTechniquesEfficient1974>, supplement: [introduction]).

-// TOOD (Context free grammars als wort einbauen)

 // secondary source @langDeterministicTechniquesEfficient1974

-// TODO mehr schriebe
 // TODO sekundärquelle durch primärquelle ersetzten

 //TODO paper Deterministic Techniques for Efficient Non-Deterministic Parsers DOI:10.1007/3-540-06841-4_65

 = Implementation <implementation>

 This chapter will explain what was implemented and how it was done.
-I will also show why I choose the tools that I did, what alternatives exist and when to use those.
+It will also show why the tools where chosen, what alternatives exist and when to use those.

 #figure(caption: [Architecture overview], kind: image)[
 ```pintora